Titan (supercomputer): Projects

-In 2013 thirty-one codes were planned to run on Titan, typically four or five at any one time.
+In 2013 thirty-one programs were planned to run on Titan, typically four or five at any one time.

 Code modifications

 The code of many projects has to be modified to suit the GPU processing of Titan, but each code is required to be executable on CPU-based systems so that projects do not become solely dependent on Titan.
 OLCF formed the Center for Accelerated Application Readiness (CAAR) to aid with the adaptation process.
 It holds developer workshops at Nvidia headquarters to educate users about the architecture, compilers and applications on Titan.
 CAAR has been working on compilers with Nvidia and code vendors to integrate directives for GPUs into their programming languages.
 Researchers can thus express parallelism in their code with their existing programming language, typically Fortran, C or C++, and the compiler can express it to the GPUs.
 Dr. Bronson Messer, a computational astrophysicist, said of the task: "an application using Titan to the utmost must also find a way to keep the GPU busy, remembering all the while that the GPU is fast, but less flexible than the CPU."
 Moab Cluster Suite is used to prioritize jobs to nodes to keep utilization high; it improved efficiency from 70% to approximately 95% in the tested software.
 Some projects found that the changes increased efficiency of their code on non-GPU machines; the performance of Denovo doubled on CPU-based machines.

 The amount of code alteration required to run on the GPUs varies by project.
 According to Dr. Messer of NRDF, only a small percentage of his code runs on GPUs because the calculations are relatively simple but processed repeatedly and in parallel.
 NRDF is written in CUDA Fortran, a version of Fortran with CUDA extensions for the GPUs.
 Chimera's third "head" was the first to run on the GPUs as the nuclear burning could most easily be simulated by GPU architecture.
 Other aspects of the code were planned to be modified in time.
 On Jaguar, the project modeled 14 or 15 nuclear species but Messer anticipated simulating up to 200 species, allowing far greater precision when comparing the simulation to empirical observation.